-Yes, today, remote depositions are quite common.
-Most court rules--including the Federal Rules of Civil Procedure--specifically address the recording of depositions by video, can take place with or without a court reporter.
-With Prevail providing a quality video recording and with its instant transcription feature, you can easily locate and cite portions of the video recording using time-stamp references.
+Prevail not only provides a quality video recording, but also includes a searchable instant transcription feature that can be used to easily locate and cite portions of the video recording using time-stamp references.
 It’s easy to create shareable video clips, embed links to them in filings, and play them in court.
 The best part: whenever you want or need a certified transcript, we can help you get one at an unbeatable price.

 Any practice can take advantage of using Prevail.
 If you need testimony transcribed in video footage of live testimony and a convenient way to showcase documents and exhibits, then you need Prevail.